jbcodeforce/shift_left_utils/docs/test_harness.md

   table init-unit-tests table_name
   ```

-  This loads table references and metadata and create content from sql_content.
+  This command needs the inventory and loads table references and metadata and then creates content from the DML SQL content.

 * [ ] For each test cases defined do the following on a selected compute pool id